 To this effect, Aircalin commits to undertake all reasonable measures to obtain that consent.

-The data collected may be sent to authorised Aircalin personal (notably in the Marketing and E-commerce departments), its partners or its associated service providers, with the aim of satisfying all or some of the above purposes.
+The data collected may be sent to authorised Aircalin personal (notably in the Marketing and E-commerce departments), its partners (particularly the tourism office Nouvelle Caledonie Tourisme Point Sud) or its associated service providers, with the aim of satisfying all or some of the above purposes.

 In accordance with the current legislation, the transporter is sometimes obliged to make personal data available to the authorised French or foreign public authorites (customs, immigration departments, etc.), and in particular in order to fight against terrorism or other serious illegal acts.